williamollio/ft_transcendence/README.md

 3. Run the container via `make uiup`
 4. The application will be available at http://localhost:3000

+The app ist compatible with the browsers Chrome and Firefox.

 #### Update dependencies

 1. Add new dependencies by running `npm install <package-name>` or `yarn add <package-name>`